Your FAFSA and the Verification Process

 The Custom and Aggregate Worksheets require proof of a high school diploma or an equivalent; the student must provide valid identification, and the student must sign the Statement of Educational Purpose.

-The Standard Worksheet may be mailed or securely faxed to the financial aid office.
-The Custom and Aggregate Worksheets cannot be faxed; these must be either mailed to the office or the student may complete the Identity and Statement of Education Purpose section of the worksheet in person at the financial aid office.
+The Standard Worksheet may be mailed, securely faxed to the financial aid office or uploaded to your financial aid portal.
+The Custom and Aggregate Worksheets cannot be faxed or uploaded; these must be either mailed to the office or the student may complete the Identity and Statement of Education Purpose section of the worksheet in person at the financial aid office.

 Resolving conflicting information: There may be conflicting information on your aid application.
 If so, we need to resolve any conflicting information before we can award or process aid.
 Examples of conflicting information may include the parent’s marital status and their tax filing status as reported on the FAFSA.
 For example, parents are reported as Married and their tax filing status is reported as Head of Household.
 We would need to determine which of these statuses are appropriate.
 You or your parent may be asked to provide documentation to the financial aid office to resolve these issues.